microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

 Facts can be configured as queries into the data lake using MongoDB aggregation query.
 This will allow you to do the following searches, sorts, and groups:
 ##### * Search via $match;
-$match allows you to put in search criteria to find records, this will get you all records of the "recType" with value of "io.microshare.demo.sensor.temprature".
+$match allows you to put in search criteria to find records, this will get you all records of the "recType" with a value of "io.microshare.demo.sensor.temprature".
 {% highlight JSON %}
   [
     {"$match": {"recType": "io.microshare.demo.sensor.temprature"}}